nathangiusti/PySense/readme.md

 See snippets folder for common usage snippets

-**V 0.2.13 Release Notes**
+**V 0.2.15 Release Notes**

 - Additions
-    - None
+    - Script for backing up dashboards

 - Breaking changes
     - None

 - Fixes
-    - PySense root class has been reorganized for readability and maintenance
+    - PySenseDashboard.get_datasource returns None instead of throwing exception when no datasource is found.
+    - Data Security rules applied more uniformly
+    - PySenseRule.update rule now uses empty strings instead of None for default parameters
+    - PySenseUtils.make_iterable now handles strings as a discrete object and not an array in and of itself

 - Known Issues
     - REST API sometimes becomes responsive on Linux builds